-- Retention and conservation of original dwellings; - Protection and enhancement of the original streetscape character; - Retention of the visual character of the early twentieth century Interwar and California Bungalow style of architecture; - Encourage a high standard of architectural and sustainable design solutions for new development and additions to existing development; - New development that responds appropriately and complements the surrounding streetscape through: - consistent scale and bulk in relation to the original street pattern, maintaining front and side setback patterns; and - built form that incorporates consistent physical built form elements of the original character dwellings without the requirement to mimic the style of the original character dwellings. - Maintain the absence of and promote the removal of visually intrusive car parking structures and vehicular crossovers to the primary streetscape; and - Maintain an open atmosphere of street frontage by ensuring front boundary fences are low and/or visually permeable.
+- · Retention and conservation of original dwellings; - Protection and enhancement of existing streetscape character; - Retention of the visual character of late nineteenth to early twentieth century residential development; - Encourage a high standard of architectural and sustainable design solutions for new development and additions to existing development; - New development that responds appropriately and complements the surrounding streetscape through: - consistent scale and bulk in relation to the original street pattern, maintaining front and side setback patterns; and - built form that incorporates consistent physical built form elements without the requirement to mimic the style of the original character dwellings. - Maintain the absence of and promote the removal of visually intrusive car parking structures and vehicular crossovers to the primary streetscape; and - Maintain an open atmosphere of street frontage by ensuring front boundary fences are low and/or visually permeable.

 Local Housing Objectives Deemed to Comply Pursuant to Clause 7.3.1(b) of the Pursuant to Clause 7.3.1(a) of the Residential Design Codes, the following Residential Design Codes, the following Local Housing Objectives augment the provisions replace the Deemed to Comply Design Principles of the Residential Design requirements of the Residential Design Codes as specified.
 Codes as specified.
-1. Street Setbacks Augments Clause 5.1.2 P2.1 and P2.2 Replaces Clause 5.1.2 C2.1 i and ii and Clause 6.1.3 01.1 C1.1 The setbacks of dwellings should reflect the Ground floor primary street setbacks to be predominant streetscape pattern and be an average of the two directly adjoining consistent with adjacent properties. properties on either side of the proposed development.
-O1.2 C1.2
+1. Street Setbacks Augments Clause 5.1.2 P2.1 and P2.2 Replaces Clause 5.1.2 C2.1 i and ii and Clause 6.1.3 01.1 C1.1 The setbacks of dwellings should reflect the predominant streetscape pattern and be consistent with adjacent properties.
+Ground floor primary street setbacks to be an average of the two directly adjoining properties on either side of the proposed development.
+01.2 , First floor development is to be adequately C1.2 setback to maintain the predominant single Two storey development is to be located in storey appearance of the streetscape. the middle or rear third of the lot.
+2. Lot Boundary Setbacks